TimPrevotPro/Secure_coding_pj_ext/README.md

 Please note that the scripts in this project are written for Unix CLI and not windows.
 If you are using windows, please use WSL2 and install Node.js on your sub-system.

+We used git Flow to manage our work with features on branch develop.

+`
+  start a feature : git flow feature start nameOfTheFeature finish a feature : git flow feature finish
+`

 ### Delivery

 To create a delivery archive, type `npm run deliver`.